 David LaHuta is a Bermuda-based journalist.
 He reports on athletes, adventurers and activists for Outside Television; shows tourists how to best explore Bermuda as the host of the Bermuda Channel; and regularly contributes to lifestyle, travel and news outlets including the New York Times, Islands, Outside, Travel + Leisure, and Every Day With Rachael Ray.

-Latest Article: Insider’s Guide to Bermuda
+Latest Article: 8 Best Things to Do in Bermuda

 Jenna Mahoney is a Brooklyn-based contributing writer for Bon Voyage magazine.
 She has been on staff at Bridal Guide and Fitness, and her work has appeared in Shape, Self, Allure, Redbook, and New York Magazine.